SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 **All configuration files** must be migrated to the new structures.
 This
 includes:

-* Configurations and inventory in seiscomp/:
+* Configurations and inventory in seiscomp3/:

-  * seiscomp/etc/\*.cfg
+  * seiscomp3/etc/\*.cfg
-  * seiscomp/etc/inventory/
+  * seiscomp3/etc/inventory/
-  * seiscomp/etc/keys/
+  * seiscomp3/etc/keys/

-* Configurations and logs in $HOME/.seiscomp/
+* Configurations in $HOME/.seiscomp3/
+* Logs in $HOME/.seiscomp3/log (optional)
-* All user-defined files and directories in seiscomp/share/
+* All user-defined files and directories in seiscomp3/share/
-* All user-defined :ref:`seedlink` and other templates in seiscomp/share/templates/
+* All user-defined :ref:`seedlink` and other templates in seiscomp3/share/templates/
-* The waveform archive and other archives typically in seiscomp/var/lib/
+* The waveform archive and other archives typically in seiscomp3/var/lib/
 * User-defined files and directories in other places.

   .. warning::